jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

   4 KiB         2 TiB             16 TiB
 ----------- --------------- ----------------------

 By 2008 it became apparent that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __ext__ filesystem a bit longer, but the growth of __ext__ had hit the end, and a newer filesystem needed to be developed to handle the larger sets of data and the massively improved hardware that existed since 1992, when ext was developed.
+A major drawback of ext4 is the lack of snapshot support (like LVM) and the need to be backward compatible with ext2.

 Ext4 saw the capacity extension of __ext3__ and introduction to __extents__.
 The __ext4__ filesystem can support volumes with sizes up to 1 exibyte (EiB) and files with sizes up to 16 tebibytes (TiB).

 In ext4, __extents__ replaced the traditional block mapping scheme used by ext2 and ext3.
 An extent is a range of contiguous physical blocks, improving large file performance and reducing fragmentation.
 A single extent in __ext4__ can map up to 128 MiB of contiguous space with a 4 KiB block size [^126].
+The advantage is that the smaller 4KB blocks are bound contiguously on disk together.

-Theodore Ts'o is a respected developer in the open source community, who currently is the maintainer of __ext4__ and is employed by Google to develop filesystems.  __Ext4__ is the current default file system for most Linux distros.
-It is well tested and a well known quantity and is currently used by Google in Android devices as well.
+Theodore Ts'o is a respected developer in the open source community, who currently is the maintainer of __ext4__ and is employed by Google to develop filesystems.  __Ext4__ is the current default file system for most Linux distros, though that is changing as OpenSuse and Fedora 33 have adopted using Btrfs and Ubuntu is working on adopting OpenZFS as their default filesystem.
+The advantage of ext4 is it is well tested and a well known quantity and is currently used by Google in Android devices as well.
 To format a partition using the __ext4__ filesystem you would simply type `mkfs.ext4` and the partition will be formatted.
 You normally don't format entire devices, just partitions, which can take up entire disks.
-There are three additional competing filesystems that fill the voids left by __ext4__.
+There are three additional competing filesystems since 2008 that fill the void left by __ext4__.

 ### Giga vs Gibi